-2.2.3.1 Methodology
+2.3.4.1 Methodology

-The proposed berth design includes dredging of approximately 79 acres of bay bottom to a depth of -14 m, MLLW.
-The volume of material to be dredged is approximately 0.885 million cubic metres (1,158,500 cubic yards).
-Dredging will be conducted hydraulically and/or mechanically using a clamshell dredge depending on the available equipment, schedule and cost.
+The proposed berth design includes dredging of approximately 24 hectares (60 acres) of bay bottom to a depth of -14 m, MLLW.
+The volume of material to be dredged is approximately 0.688 million cubic metres (0.9 million cubic yards).
+Dredging will be conducted by a hydraulic dredge and/or mechanically using a clamshell dredge depending on the available equipment, schedule and cost.
 Dredged material will be transferred by barge or pipeline to the DMCA.

 Golder Associates (2005) performed geotechnical analyses near the project site.
 The analyses indicate the presence of granular material extending 30-40 feet below the sea bottom which then transitions to clayey material.
-Additional geotechnical testing will be conducted as outlined in Figure 2-13 to further determine the grain size/composition of the bay bottom material.
+Additional geotechnical testing will be conducted as outlined in Figure 2-17 to further determine the grain size/composition of the bay bottom material.
 Geotechnically suitable material will be placed in the DMCA for use as fill on site.
 Unsuitable material will be disposed of in an approved off-site disposal facility.
 Once the DMCA is completed, additional clean fill material may be added to provide necessary elevation against wave overtopping.